-The Live Duet feature has gotten a lot of traction among Taimi users under lockdown and stay-at-home orders.
-It provides an easy avenue to connect with a new friend or love interest by setting up a livestreaming event where audience members join via video.
+The Live Duet feature has gotten a lot of traction among Taimi users under covid lockdown and stay-at-home orders.
+It provides an easy avenue to connect with a new friend or love interest by setting up a livestreaming event where members join via video.

 “It’s swiftly gaining ground as the hottest feature on Taimi,” Jake told us.
 “Taimi is now known as a place where people can share content, follow each other, and be inspired.”

-Jake told us that Taimi users have been chatting longer and more frequently during the coronavirus pandemic, and the app doesn’t put a time limit or character limit on these conversations.
+Jake told us that Taimi users have been chatting longer and more frequently during the coronavirus pandemic, and the dating app doesn’t put a time limit or character limit on these conversations.

 Taimi is the new dating app on the block, but it has already collected quite a few success stories and positive reviews from people in the LGBTQ+ community.
 The app currently has 4.4 stars in the App Store and 4.2 stars on Google Play.